poelzi/OpenChronos/README.txt

+    2010-06-18 - DO NOT FLASH YOUR WATCH WITH THIS BUILD!!
+    Since flashing the watch with this build a couple of days ago it has been working fine, until I tried to flash it again with the USB FET and the BM Firmware Flash Tool , the same tool that worked before I flashed the watch with this build.

+    Although I was not able to flash the device with the USB FET I was able to flash it with the RFBSL.
+But even after reflashing it with the factory TI firmware I still could not flash it with the USB FET.

+    However, using the IAR Workbench debug process I was able to flash it with the USB FET, and after flashing it this way with the original TI firmware, the USB FET capability is back.
+I am able to flash it once again with the BM Firmware Flash Tool via the USB FET.

+    So a little research is in order to determine how to incorporate the USB BSL into this project.

     2010-06-16 (2:30 AM CDT) - IT WORKS!!!
     I just completed building the project.
 I then flashed my watch, and all the functions I have tested work.
 Hour and Minutes,